miniproject-cc/Library-Book-Inventory-Management-and-Search-API/Docker and Kubernetes/README.md

 Docker Image:

 Image creation was done using the Dockerfile, miniproject_docker.py, and requirements.txt.
-After building, the docker image was then pushed to https://hub.docker.com/repository/docker/gozreh33/miniproject with the tag database.
+After building, the docker image was then pushed to https://hub.docker.com/repository/docker/gozreh33/miniproject with the tag v1.

 Kubernetes: